One-Day Bathroom Remodel Tips, Ideas, & Cost For a One-Day Bathroom Makeover

 Image Source: bhg.com

-This bathroom addition had several issues, including dark and outdated paint colors on the walls, ceiling, vanity, and trim, as well as inadequate lighting, which gave the area a claustrophobic appearance.
+Inadequate lighting and dark, antiquated paint jobs on the walls, ceiling, vanity, and woodwork were among the problems with this bathroom expansion that made the space feel cramped.
 A door did not sufficiently separate the bedroom/bathroom combination.
 Thus, the room did not have a relaxing spa vibe.

 After: